digi-ron/AU-Falcon-SPUD-Project/Body/ExteriorDoorHandles/ExteriorDoorHandles.md

 ![Single Spring Forte handle](./single-spring-handle.jpg)
 ![Dual Spring Forte handle](./dual-spring-handle.jpg)

 > Photos of the single and dual spring handles respectively.
-Note that these were both from Forte (S1 and S3 respectively), indicating a change between the 2 models.
+Note that these were both from Forte (S1 and S3 respectively), indicating a change between the 2 models. note where the spring to the left of the S3 handle sits on a plastic indent that isn't present on the S1s

 ## Replacement